SQL Server Move Stored Procedure to Another Database – Best How to Guide

 add SQL Server

 Step 4.
-Set Destination Database to move Stored Procedures.
+Set Destination Database for SQL Server move stored procedure to another database.

 select destination